krasimir/react-in-patterns/patterns/redux/README.md

 };
 ```

-We must define separate reducers for both slices.
-This is to introduce some flexibility and to make our code readable.
+We must define separate reducers for both parts.
+This is to introduce some flexibility and to improve the readability of our code.
 Imagine if we have a giant app with ten or more state slices and we keep working within a single function.
 It will be too difficult to manage.

 Redux comes with a helper that allows us to target a specific part of the state and assign a reducer to it.
 It is called `combineReducers`: